Substructural type system: Linear type systems

-Linear types corresponds to linear logic and ensures that objects are used exactly once.
+Linear types correspond to linear logic and ensure that objects are used exactly once.
 This allows the system to safely deallocate an object after its use, or to design software interfaces that guarantee a resource cannot be used once it has been closed or transitioned to a different state.

 The Clean programming language makes use of uniqueness types (a variant of linear types) to help support concurrency, input/output, and in-place update of arrays.

 Linear type systems allow references but not aliases.
 To enforce this, a reference goes out of scope after appearing on the right-hand side of an assignment, thus ensuring that only one reference to any object exists at once.
 Note that passing a reference as an argument to a function is a form of assignment, as the function parameter will be assigned the value inside the function, and therefore such use of a reference also causes it to go out of scope.

-A linear type system is similar to C++'s unique_ptr class, which behaves like a pointer but can only be moved (i.e., not copied) in an assignment.
-Although the linearity constraint is checked at compile time, dereferencing an invalidated unique_ptr causes undefined behavior at run time.
-Similarly, the Rust language has partial support to linear types via use of lint annotations but differently from C++ the moved from variable cannot be used again.

 The single-reference property makes linear type systems suitable as programming languages for quantum computing, as it reflects the no-cloning theorem of quantum states.
 From the category theory point of view, no-cloning is a statement that there is no diagonal functor which could duplicate states; similarly, from the combinatory logic point of view, there is no K-combinator which can destroy states.
 From the lambda calculus point of view, a variable x can appear exactly once in a term.

 Linear type systems are the internal language of closed symmetric monoidal categories, much in the same way that simply typed lambda calculus is the language of Cartesian closed categories.
 More precisely, one may construct functors between the category of linear type systems and the category of closed symmetric monoidal categories.